Reading PDFs with reflow and accessibility features

 To quickly check the reading order of a document, view it in Reflow view.

 (Acrobat Pro) If the tagged PDF doesn’t reflow the way you want, see if the content order or reading order of the PDF file contains inconsistencies.
 Also check the tagging process.
-You can use the Content pane or the Touch Up Reading Order tool to resolve reflow problems.
+You can use the Content pane or the Reading Order tool to resolve reflow problems.

 If the Page Display setting is Two Page View before you choose Reflow view, the Page Display setting automatically becomes Single Page View when the document is reflowed.
 If the Page Display setting is Two Page Scrolling before you choose Reflow view, the Page Display setting automatically becomes Enable Scrolling when the document is reflowed.